-Print Wizard will not actually start printing anything until it gets into the plain text part of the file.
-That is, it must encounter a , <XMP>, <PLAINTEXT>, <LEGACY>, or <LISTING> tag.
+Much of the design of Print Wizard, however, is focused on processing line-oriented text.
+That is, each line if input should be printed on a separate line.
+HTML standards refer to this is preformatted text, which is initiated with the tag .
+For historical reasons in HTML, and special needs in Print Wizard, there are four other very similar tags: <XMP>, <PLAINTEXT>, <LEGACY>, and <LISTING>.
 Since any of these should be inside the <BODY> section, a minimal set of tags (that does not alter Print Wizard's default behavior) is:

 '''

-<hTML><BODY><PLAINTEXT>
+<HTML><BODY><PLAINTEXT>

 '''